torognes/vsearch/README.md

 * testing and debugging
 * precision and recall comparison with USEARCH
-* performance comparison with USEARCH
+* performance (speed) comparison with USEARCH
-* understand how many and which unique kmers from the query USEARCH chooses
+* optimize selection of unique kmers
+* optimize order of database sequence comparison
 * parallelisation with pthreads
 * parallelisation with SIMD-based global alignment
-* clustering (i.e. uclust)
+* clustering
 * chimera filtering
-* more accept options
 * masking